crajjjj/ConditionalExpressionsExtended/README.md

 # ConditionalExpressionsExtended

-This is a remastered extension of the Conditional Expressions - Subtle Face Animations mod (v 1.2.0) by jayserpa
+This is a remastered extension of the Conditional Expressions - Subtle Face Animations mod (v 1.2.0)

 ## What was changed?
 - SL compatibility is built-in via sl factions (osmelmc patch).